UniversalDependencies/UD_Swedish-Talbanken/README.txt

 From v1.3 to v1.4, only the documentation has been updated to reflect the fact that there are two treebanks for Swedish.

+From v1.4 to v2, we have implemented the following changes to conform to v2 of the guidelines:
+- Rename CONJ -> CCONJ
+- Retag copula verbs VERB -> AUX
+- Rename dobj -> obj
+- Rename nsubjpass -> nsubj:pass
+- Rename csubjpass -> csubj:pass
+- Rename auxpass -> aux:pass
+- Rename mwe -> fixed
+- Rename name -> flat:name
+- Split nmod into obl and nmod
+- Reattach cc and punct in coordination
+- Reanalyze neg as advmod + Polarity=Neg
+- Add features Abbr=Yes and Foreign=Yes
+- Replace "_" by " " in words with spaces
+- Add # sent_id and # text for all sentences

 --- Machine readable metadaa ---

 Documentation status: complete